shopkick/seashore/docs/index.rst

 Quick start
 -----------

-The Seashore library allows writing command-based automation while looking Pythonic.
+The Seashore library enables Pythonic command-based automation.

 Creating an executor is easy: